Professor; Director of Creative Writing

-Brightwell teaches graduate writing courses (Forms of Fiction, Writers’ Workshop) plus undergraduate courses such as Introduction to Creative Writing, Intermediate Creative Writing: Fiction, and courses in novel writing.
+Gerri Brightwell teaches graduate writing courses (Forms of Fiction, Writers’ Workshop) plus undergraduate courses such as Introduction to Creative Writing, Intermediate Creative Writing: Fiction, and courses in novel writing.
 She also teaches world literature (with a focus on detective fiction) and women’s literature.
 Her writing has appeared in Alaska Quarterly Review, Southwest Review, Copper Nickel, Redivider, BBC Radio 4’s Opening Lines and elsewhere.
 Her story “Williamsville” was featured in The Best American Mystery Stories 2017.
 She is the author of the novels Turnback Ridge (forthcoming, Torrey House Press), Dead of Winter (Salt, UK), The Dark Lantern (Crown) and Cold Country (Duckworth).

 Daryl Farmer is the author of the memoir and travelogue Bicycling beyond the Divide (University of Nebraska Press), which received a Barnes and Noble Discover Award and was a Colorado Book Award finalist, and the story collection Where We Land (Brighthorse Books).
-His recent work has appeared in The Whitefish Review, Hayden’s Ferry Review and Gingerbread House.
+His recent work has appeared in Ploughshares, Terrain.org and Natural Bridges.
 He received his MA and PhD from the University of Nebraska-Lincoln, and he has previously taught at Georgia Tech University and Stephen F. Austin University.
 His work focuses on human/environment interconnectedness.
 Recent work has appeared in journals including Terrain.org, Ploughshares, and Natural Bridges.

-Farmer directs the creative writing program at the University of Alaska Fairbanks.
-He also serves as faculty editor for the literary journal Permafrost.
+Farmer serves as faculty editor for the literary journal Permafrost.
 In 2016, he received an Alaska Literary Award from the Alaska Arts & Culture Foundation.
 His website is darylfarmer.com.

 Term Assistant Professor